-The Basel III Standardized Approach RWA is calculated based on the Final Basel III Capital Rules.
+The Basel III Standardized Approach RWA is calculated based on the Final Basel III Capital Rule.
 Table 2 provides a distribution of our RWA by exposure categories prescribed by applicable regulations for the period indicated.
-For a distribution of our RWA by balance sheet categories, see Schedule HC-R of our Consolidated Financial Statements for Bank Holding Companies ("FR Y-9C") for the period ended March 31, 2015.
+For a distribution of our RWA by balance sheet categories, see Schedule HC-R in our FR Y-9C for the period ended March 31, 2016.